Your Licensed La Mesa Stairlift Specialists

 Straight

-Rolando ranch — straight rail on carpeted split-level stairs to sunken den
+Rolando ranch — straight rail on dark hardwood treads to upstairs bedrooms

 Installation details